Four Weeks Old

 Everyone is well and oh so gorgeous!
 They are now pottering around, although still a little wobbly and face plants are quite common.
 They look far more like little doggies now instead of scrunched up baby bundles and they are becoming more aware of their surroundings and new things.

-The puppies have a lot happening this week -
+The puppies have a lot happening over the next week -

-Firstly, we moved them out of the whelping box in our living room to the puppy pen in the gaming room.
+Firstly, we will move them out of the whelping box in our living room to the puppy pen in the gaming room.

-We introduced them to a litter tray and will be teaching them how to use it.
+As you saw in last weeks videos, we introduced them to a litter tray, so we will continue to teach them how to use it.
 Hopefully in a couple of weeks the puppies will have mastered this and will be doing their wees and poos in the tray.

 The puppies are going to the vets for a heath check and Parvovirus vaccination.
 The puppies will then be seen again by our vet when they are 10 weeks old for a final health check and their Distemper, Hepatitis and Parvovirus vaccination.